Forest Park

 Nancy is an award winning potter with an extensive exhibition record with work published in several ceramics collections.
 Her husband Burt is a sculptor and college art professor.
 They have been collaborating on their pottery since 1988.

 Forming function, a dance, often a tug of war, between though and object making.
 Add to this dialogue the sheer joy of working with clays as materially responsive as porcelain and surfaces only possible through glaze fusion.
 A dynamic is created which becomes a life-long fascination.
+Delores’ work uses basic wheel thrown shapes as starting points, altering and rejoining forms articulated by black slip inlay.

 Roberta’s thrown, altered, carved and gestural pieces are intimate forms that fit and feel good in my hand.
 While they are generally not representations of actual objects, they reflect the shapes, patterns, colors and surfaces that she is drawn to in nature that inform and inspire her work.
 She lives Oak Park, Illinois where she herds two cats, keeps up her old house and her overgrown garden.